-An engineer can visit your home to conduct a survey at a convenient time (let us know, and we’ll book you in).
+An engineer can visit your home to survey at a convenient time (let us know, and we’ll book you in).

-Our engineer will take a look at your existing system, ask you some questions and answer any questions you may have.
+Our engineer will look at your existing system, ask you some questions and answer any questions you may have.

 Once the essential details are established, you’ll be given a range of options regarding a new boiler installation.
 Then you’ll be written a free no-obligation quote.